Single Sign-On (SSO) Integration Guide#

 The following page provides a number of integration strategies for the most common types of applications.
 This is not a totally exhaustive list of integration mechanisms and strategies.
 However, the mechanisms described below have been tested to work with the Gluu Server and are well understood by our support and development staff.

 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for securing server-side web applications: (1) use of web server filters and reverse proxies, and (2) leveraging OAuth2 directly in your application.
 Which approach to use depends on the trade-off between easier devops (option 1), and how deeply you want to integrate centralized security policies into your application (option 2).

 Web Server filters are a tried and true approach to achieving single sign-on with web applications.
 The web server filter enforces the presence of a token in a HTTP Request.
 If no token is present, the Web server may re-direct the person, or return a meaningful code or message to the application.
 Your devops team will love this approach–they can just manage the web server configuration files.
 It will be crystal clear to them what policies apply to what URLs.

 We recommend the following SAML and OpenID Connect web server filters:

 Client software performs some of the heavy lifting for developers around leveraging OAuth 2.0 directly in their applications.
-Calling the API’s directly will enable “smarter” handling of authentication in your applications.
-For example, transaction level security can be more easily implemented by calling the OAuth 2.0 APIs directly.
+Calling the API’s directly will enable “smarter” applications.
+For example, transaction level security can be more easily implemented by calling the APIs directly.
 This can have a positive impact on usability.
-Also, giving developers more ability to leverage centralized policies increases re-use of policies, and ultimately results in better security.
+Giving developers more ability to leverage centralized policies also increases re-use of policies, and ultimately results in better security.